Hellzbellz123/AspenHalls/README.md

 make sure to move /assets next to the application exe, same folder.

-## For Linux users wanting to build for window
+## For Linux users wanting to build for windows

 cargo install c cargo-xwin